EQWorks/python-curriculum/02-logic-controls-2.md

 AssertionError
 ```

 As demonstrated from the above example, when the evaluation is expected (truthy), it would result in nothing, as in _no news is good news_.
-Otherwise, it raises an `AssertionError` to signify the mismatch of evaluation expectation.
+Otherwise, it raises an `AssertionError` to signify the mismatch of evaluation expectations.

 ## Notes on Logic Controls

 The use of additional conditions to be more comprehensive always has its limit inherited from humans.
 Every line of code added to handle more cases may cause regression and break existing functionality, sometimes costing more than what it would gain.

-Comparatively, uncareful, and abusive error controls may hide too much useful error information that could otherwise help its makers to improve it.
+Comparatively, uncareful or abusive error controls may hide too much useful error information that could otherwise help makers to improve software quality.

 ![conditions-vs-error-controls](https://i.imgur.com/Bq3k73X.png)

-To decide when to apply which type of logic controls, makers usually need to consider many factors.
-When there is insufficient supporting information to consider comprehensively, makers often make peace with simplicity.
-As the Unix Philosophy describes, _Do One Thing and Do it Well_, embracing simplicity has become the mainstream wisdom to apply to at least a unit abstraction level (such as Python functions).
-Makers can then build more complex systems through the composition of these simple unit abstractions.
+To decide when to apply which type of logic controls, makers usually need to consider many factors that are not always available or foreseeable.
+So they break the scope down to smaller unit abstractions (such as Python function) and compose more complex systems from there.

-Often an elegant solution can cover most, if not all of the intended cases while being simple to implement, reason with, and use.
-It is also not rare that sometimes no solution is the most elegant solution.
+Often an elegant solution can cover most or all intended cases while being simple to implement, reason with, and use.
+It is also not rare that sometimes nothing is the most elegant solution.

 Let us refer to "The Zen of Python, by Tim Peters":